s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 \label{sec:fuproHaskell}

-This section covers the basics of functional programming.
+This Chapter covers the basics of functional programming.
 We start by citing @Hughes:1990:WFP:119830.119832 why functional programming matters including a characterisation of the concept in general (Chapter \ref{sec:whyfupro}).
 Then, we give a short introduction to functional programming with Haskell